How To Budget for Short-Term and Long-Term Financial Goals?

 2. Importance of achieving the goal for your family’s future

-For example, buying a house and higher education for your child, both are important financial goals.
+For example, buying a house and higher education for your child are both important financial goals.
 But a child’s higher education goal could be 15 years away, while you would want to buy a house within five to 10 years.

-Learn how to plan for the best higher education for your child.
+Learn - how to plan for the best higher education for your child.

 Set a Savings Target